BAK2K3/covid-dashboard/README.md

 # Deployment

-This project has a dev (Development) and master (Live Code) branch.
-All development was completed on the dev branch, and merged with the Master Branch when new functionality had been implemented and tested.
+This project has a `dev` (Development) and `master` (Deployed) branch.
+All development was completed on the `dev` branch, and merged with the `master` branch when new functionality had been implemented and tested.
-The live site is deployed from the master branch.
+The live site is deployed from the `master` branch.

 ## How this Project was Deployed